pchaigno/pchaigno.github.io/_posts/2026-09-16-netkit-paper.md

 These challenges motivated the creation of a new type of Linux device pair, netkit devices, to replace the usual veth devices. netkit devices can have multiple BPF programs attached without needing to setup tc qdics and filters.
-This new device type has been [upstreamed in Linux v6.7](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/commit/?id=35dfaad7188c).
+Daniel upstreamed this new device type [in Linux v6.7](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/commit/?id=35dfaad7188c).

 Unlike veth devices, the two devices in a netkit pair are not interchangeable: one is the peer device, the other the primary device.
 The peer device is meant for the container's network namespace and its BPF program can only be managed through the primary device.